 Success in the Arcade Arena

-Initially installed in Bally’s 240 Aladdin’s Castle video game arcades around the country, as well as placed in movie theatres running the film, the first arcade Tron game eventually out grosses its movie brethren, selling northwards of $50 million dollars worth of cabinets for Bally-Midway.
+Initially installed in Bally’s 240 Aladdin’s Castle video game arcades around the country, the original Tron arcade game is also the subject of a nationwide video game contest held by Bally-Midway in 1982.
+For the finals in NYC, contestants are accompanied by such luminaries as actress Barbara Eden (I Dream of Jeannie), along with baseball superstars “Hammerin’” Hank Aaron and Willie Mays.
+29-year-old Richard Ross achieves a cumulative score of 3,958,901, and walk away with 1st prize, which includes a year supply of tokens from Alladin’s Castle, and a full-size Tron arcade game.
+Moviegoers are greeted by Tron machines as well, placed in movie theatres running the film.
+The game eventually out grosses its movie brethren, selling northwards of $50 million dollars worth of cabinets for Bally-Midway.
 This is ample evidence that people who love video game would rather just play them as opposed to sitting passively watching a movie about them.
 The game is also named Coin-Op Game of the Year in 1982 by Electronic Games magazine.

 Tron Comes Home